krishna-patil-2001/Customized_DBMS/README.md

  - Display all employee data
  - Search by ID or Name
  - Delete or update specific records
- - Backup and restore using serialization (CustomDBMS.ser)
+ - Backup and restore using serialization (CustomizedDBMS.ser)

  Aggregate operations: